Halloween Photography Tips And Composition Guides

 Avoid shooting at eye level.
-Try shooting at lower or higher level.
-Especially if you use a wide angle lens, the higher or lower level creates some deformities (such as big size head or very tall arm or leg), which adds to Halloween theme.
+Try shooting at a lower or higher level.
+If you use a wide-angle lens, the higher or lower level creates some deformities (such as big size head or very long arms or legs), which adds to the Halloween theme.

 Find a Creative Angle

 Every photographer should carry a Flashlight as part of the camera gear, especially on Halloween night.
 Use the flashlight to light up part of your subject.
 Use different directions for the flashlight, especially under the face, to add a more dramatic effect.
 Shooting at slow shutter speed allows you to capture the light effect that you create with your flashlight.